 In the Night Huntress series, Cat's mother Justina was raped by a vampire, resulting in Cat's conception.
 Avenging her mother's rape and atoning for her own existence is Cat's primary motivation for killing all vampires in the first book.
 Later we learn that Cat's father mind raped Justina only after the physical seduction had been completed, violating her mind and causing her to believe she'd had sex with a demon, hence she claimed to have been raped.
 Your mileage may vary on whether that's better or worse.

 In the Harry Potter series, Voldemort is conceived this way.
 Voldemort's mother, Merope, forced a guy she was infatuated with to marry her using a Love Potion.
 He left her and their unborn child when he was freed from the potion's effects.
-Word of God states that Voldemort's lack of empathy for anything is because he was conceived without true emotion, but only manufactured emotion, but Word of God also states that had Merope raised Tom herself with love he would probably have turned out differently.
+Word of God states that Voldemort's lack of empathy for anything is because he was conceived without true emotion, but only manufactured emotion, but Word of God also states that had Merope raised Tom herself with love instead of dying shortly after he was born he would probably have turned out differently.

 In Christopher Moore's Fool, Pocket was assumed to be the child of a nearby town's resident crazy lady, who claimed he was a prince before dropping him off at a convent and drowning herself.
 A witch later grants Pocket the ability to see what really happened: Nine months before he was born King Lear essentially forced his own brother to rape Pocket's mother.